Find stats on top websites

 Impactful Policy Frameworks

-The CCPA (2018) grants California residents significant control over their personal data, including the right to know, the right to delete, and the right to opt-out of the sale of their personal information.
+The CCPA grants California consumers various rights concerning their personal data, including the right to access, delete, and opt-out of the sale of their data.

-The FTC Act (1914) prohibits unfair methods of competition and unfair or deceptive acts or practices in commerce, impacting advertising and consumer protection.
+The FTC Act prohibits unfair methods of competition and unfair or deceptive acts or practices in commerce, including false advertising.

-COPPA (1998) imposes requirements on operators of websites or online services directed to children under 13 concerning the collection, use, and disclosure of children's personal information.
+COPPA imposes requirements on website operators and online services directed to children under 13 regarding the collection, use, and disclosure of children's personal information.

 Transform Your Ideas into Action in Minutes with WaxWing